Polish Cinema's Golden Age: The Glamour & Progress Of Poland's Interwar Films

 Patriotic films were undeniably still popular, with the traditional trope of the brave Pole versus the primitive local popular, but comedies were most dominant.
 Polish film was returning to the humorous roots it did best, and the theatre and cabaret stars from Morskie Oko and Qui Pro Quo who flooded the cast lists were well prepared.
 Bodo and Dymsza starred in the now iconic Paweł i Gaweł (Pawel and Gawel) in 1938.
 Its independence and capitalism themes, as well as its melodrama, contributed to its classic status.

-The end of the 1930s was the crest of the wave of the Polish film industry: production, approximately 30 films per annum, was still almost completely based in the capital, and it’s estimated that as many as 258 of the 267 full-length films made in the inter-war decades were produced there, making Warsaw the hub of the growing entertainment medium.
-Like with music and the arts, film was a place for minorities to also make their mark, such as Warsaw’s vibrant Jewish population – many of the companies of the 1930s had Jewish investors, which propped up the business of production, and Yiddish cinema was on the rise in the era too.
+The end of the 1930s was the crest of the wave of the Polish film industry: production, approximately 30 films per annum, was still almost completely based in the capital, and it’s estimated that as many as 258 of the 267 full-length films made in the Interwar decades were produced there, making Warsaw the hub of the growing entertainment medium.
+Like with music and the arts, film was a place for minorities to also make their mark, such as Warsaw’s vibrant Jewish population – many of the companies of the 1930s had Jewish investors, which propped up the business of production, and Yiddish cinema was on the rise in this era too.

 The Lost World of Yiddish Films in Poland